Getting Started

 The following section explains the required steps to build the simple ListView component with its basic usage in step by step procedure.

-Install the below required dependent packages to render the ListView component.
+Install the following dependent packages that are required to render the ListView component.

 +-- @syncfusion/ej2-react-lists